Wage and Hour Division (WHD)

 Fact Sheet #78G: Disclosure of the Job Order and Notice of Worker Rights under the H-2B Program

-This fact sheet provides general information concerning certain disclosure and notification requirements for employers under the H-2B program for H-2B applications submitted on or after April 29, 2015.
-An employer employing H-2B workers and/or workers in corresponding employment under a certified Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following requirements.
+This fact sheet provides general information concerning the prohibition against retaliating against an individual for exercising his or her rights or participating in matters protected under the H-2B program for H-2B applications submitted on or after April 29, 2015.
+An employer seeking H-2B certification by submitting an Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following requirements.

 What notification must an H-2B employer provide to its current and former U.S. workers or their representative?

-During the recruitment process and in order to ensure that U.S. workers learn of and are able to apply for available jobs, the employer is required to:
+During the recruitment process and in order to ensure that U.S. workers learn of and apply for available jobs, the employer is required to:

 - Contact all former workers (except those dismissed for cause or who abandoned the job) who were employed in the previous year in the occupation at the place of employment, disclose the job order to them, and solicit their return to the job.

-- Contact the bargaining representative, if any, for any of the employer’s workers in the same occupation and area of intended employment as the occupation and area of intended employment identified in the Application, and provide the representative with a copy of the Application and job order.
+- Contact the bargaining representative for any of the employer’s workers in the same occupation and area of intended employment as the occupation and area of intended employment identified in the Application, and provide the representative with a copy of the Application and job order.

 - Post the availability of the job opportunity in two conspicuous locations for at least 15 consecutive business days at the intended worksite(s) if there is no bargaining representative.
 Alternatively, the employer can use another method that provides reasonable notification to all current employees in the same job classification at the intended worksite(s) as the job classification and intended worksite(s) identified in the Application.